-- User: setup - Dependencies: the detection engine is switched off
+\bullet ${\bf Dependencies:}$ the detection engine is switched off

 To change the grace period when starting the engine: set monitoring-engine start-timeout SECOND.
 To change the grace period when the engine is stopped: set monitoring-engine stop-timeout SECOND.
-To enable or disable the check of the controls: set monitoring-engine {disable-sanity-checks}.
+To enable or disable the check of the controls: set monitoring-engine {disable-sanity-checks|enable-sanity-checks}.
 If the sanity-checks option is set to enable, the detection engine starts only after verifying that at least one monx capture interface has been activated and that a cable is connected.